standardhealth/cimpl-doc/docs/cimpl6LanguageReference.md

 ***
 ## Constraints

-Constraints are a way to shape a general model for a particular purpose. `Property`, `Value`, and `Value Choice` can be constrained.
+Constraints are a way to shape a general model for a particular purpose. `Property`, `Value` can be constrained.
 Constraint targets can be be top-level or deeply nested (the latter referred to using [CIMPL paths](#cimpl-paths)), inherited or locally-defined.

 Unlike keyword declarations, constraint statements do not begin with a keyword.
 Most constraint statements have three parts: